Dry Powder Fire Extinguisher

 HOW DRY POWDER EXTINGUISHER WORKS

 Dry powder fire extinguishers work by smother fires and forming a barrier between the fuel and the source of oxygen.
-As they do not cool the fire, there is small risk that the fire might can re-ignition.
+As they do not cool the fire, there is a small risk that the fire might can re-ignition.

 HOW TO USE A DRY POWDER FIRE EXTINGUISHER